Category Archives: Burkina Faso

 This gallery contains 1 photo.

 This was a Lobe village in Burkina Faso.
 We were told that Lobe women traditionally have had these lip plugs inserted as a way to make themselves less desirable for the slavers who had once captured them.
-The lip plugs can … Continue reading
+The lip plugs can be a piece … Continue reading

 More Galleries | Leave a comment